 Many sustainable companies sell their products online to make their product available to more people.
 Should you decide to shop online, do consider the sellers location as well.

-Many of the zero waste products I mentioned on this post are from EarthHero and Etsy.
+Many of the zero waste products I mentioned in this post are from EarthHero and Etsy.

 I recently discovered EarthHero and immediately loved what they do.

-EarthHero is an eco-friendly online marketplace, who only works with ethical brands.
+EarthHero is an eco-friendly online marketplace, that only works with ethical brands.

 Every product on their website contains a sustainability feature to make it easier for any discerning consumer to make the right choice.
 You can learn about the eco-friendly features, the materials used to make it, the packing it comes in, and what you should do at the end of its life.